Equilateral triangle skew condition for quasiconformality: An Alternative Proof of the Quasiconformality of Mappings Satisfying the Hypotheses of Theorem

 Proposition \ref{prop:main1} tells us that the image of every equilateral triangle, $T$, contains a disk with radius proportional to $L(f(T))$.
 In \cite[Section 4.5]{MR2245223}, Hubbard uses this to prove that the map belongs to the Sobolev space $W^{1,2}_{loc}$ by an approximation argument.
 We propose another approach which shows directly that the map satisfies the ACL property.
-Below we will only give a brief sketch of the basic ideas of the proof.
-For full details please see Section 5.5 of \cite{thesis}.

-\begin{proof} First we show $f$ is absolutely continuous on lines.
+\begin{proof} First we show that $f$ is absolutely continuous on lines.
 This part of the proof parallels Pfluger's proof that a mapping satisfying the geometric definition of quasiconformality is absolutely continuous on lines.
 His proof can be found in \cite{MR0101307} and is reproduced in English in \cite{MR0344463}, p.~162.
-We fix a rectangle $R=\{(x,y):a<x<b,c<y<d\}$ and let $I_y=\{(x,y):a<x<b\}$ for $y$ between $c$ and $d$.
+We fix a rectangle $R=\{(x,y):a<x<b,\, c<y<d\}$ and let $I_y=\{(x,y):a<x<b\}$ for $y$ between $c$ and $d$.
 Define $A(y)$ to be the area in $f(R)$ beneath the image of $I_y$.
 Since $A$ is an increasing function of $y$, it is differentiable almost everywhere.
-We will show $f|_{I_y}$ is absolutely continuous for all $y$ at which $A$ is differentiable; a similar argument applies to vertical line segments.
-We select an arbitrary collection $\{(z_k^*,z_k)\}_{k=1}^n$ of disjoint sub-intervals of $I_y$ and consider the collection of rectangles $\{R_k\}_{k=1}^n$ where each $R_k$ has height $\delta$ and bottom side on the $k$th sub-interval.
-Then we apply Proposition \ref{prop:main1} to a set of non-intersecting equilateral triangles of height $\delta$ each contained in some $R_k$.
-We are able to conclude
+We will show that $f|_{I_y}$ is absolutely continuous for all $y$ at which $A$ is differentiable; a similar argument applies to vertical line segments.
+We select an arbitrary collection $\{(z_k^*,z_k)\}_{k=1}^n$ of disjoint sub-intervals of $I_y$ where $z_k=(x_k,y)$ and $z_k^*=(x_k^*,y)$.